microsoft/nni/docs/en_US/Compression/Pruner.rst

    pruner = TransformerHeadPruner(model, config_list, **kwargs)
    pruner.compress()

-Usage 2: one-shot pruning, passing names to the pruner instead of dummy input (PyTorch code)
+Usage 2: same effect as usage 1, the only change is passing names to the pruner instead of dummy input (PyTorch code)

 .. code-block:: python